heatherwang39/Used-Item-Trading-App/phase1/README.md

 - The initial admin can login with:
     - Username: normal
     - Password: normal
+- Type "exit" (without quotations) at any time to close the program
 ### Features
 - Create an account to interact with and make offers to other traders.
 - Set up inventories and wishlist which contain specific items.